liquid-utilities/feed-json/.github/README.md

 ---

-For auto-discovery of feeds it is advised to inclide a `link` element within the page `head`, eg...
+For auto-discovery of feeds it is advised to include a `link` element within the page `head`, eg...

 ```HTML